Minims Atropine Sulphate (Atropine Sulfate Monohydrate)

 Drug Interactions

-- Medicines to treat glaucoma
+- Medicines for glaucoma

-- Medicines used to treat muscle weakness
+- Medicines for muscle weakness

-- Potassium citrate and potassium supplements
+- Potassium citrate and supplements

 Alcohol & Driving